 Matt manages the marine data assimilation group which is part of Ocean Forecasting Research.
-The marine data assimilation team focus on improving the performance of the Met Office's short-range marine forecasting systems by improving their assimilation of observations, and improving the use of SST and sea-ice data in numerical weather prediction models.
+The main aim of the group is to improve the performance of the marine component of the Met Office's analysis and prediction systems across all time-scales by improving their assimilation of observations.

-The current focus of Matt's work is to lead the implementation and development of a variational ocean data assimilation scheme within the NEMO ocean modelling framework, called NEMOVAR.
-This scheme is developed in collaboration with ECMWF, CERFACS and other groups.
-Its implementation will improve the assimilation of data into the ocean forecasting systems used in the Met Office in both the deep ocean (FOAM) and shelf-seas systems, providing more accurate estimates of the ocean state with which to initialise forecasts.
+The current focus of Matt's work is to lead the development of a variational ocean data assimilation scheme within the NEMO ocean modelling framework, called NEMOVAR.
+This scheme is developed in collaboration with ECMWF, CERFACS, INRIA and other groups.
+Its development will improve the assimilation of data into the ocean forecasting systems used in the Met Office in both the deep ocean and shelf-seas systems, providing more accurate estimates of the ocean state with which to initialise ocean and coupled forecasts.

 Matt has worked on ocean data assimilation since starting at the Met Office in 2000.
 Prior to joining the Met Office he completed a PhD in ocean data assimilation at the Department of Mathematics in the University of Reading.
 In 2008 Matt became manager of the team responsible for developing the Met Office's marine data assimilation systems.